Inauguration of the Dutch monarch: Medals

 Since the inauguration of Queen Wilhelmina in 1898, the Dutch government issues for each inauguration a limited number of commemoration medals (Inhuldigingsmedaille).
 The obverse shows the profile of the new monarch, while the reverse features the royal monogram, surrounded on the rim with the name of the monarch and the date of the inauguration.
 The ribbon's colour is mainly in orange, the colour of the royal house, and blue.

+End of military service

+In contrast to most other monarchies, the Dutch monarch cannot hold a formal military position and retires from military service upon accession to the throne.